-In your earlier years you may have overlooked this.
-If you waived your choice of fund at a old workplaces, then you may have a few superannuation accounts open.
+In your earlier years, you may have overlooked this.
+If you waived your choice of fund at a old workplace, then you may have a few superannuation accounts open.

 Just ask your current employer for details on where your super contributions are sent to.
 You can follow up directly with the fund, getting yourself online access or at least statements sent to you periodically.

 #2 – Consolidation (aka roll your super into one account)

 Each fund gives you the option to merge or roll over all your live accounts into their fund through either a form or online form.

 You can easily find this info on any super funds website.

 What they will ask you for is permission to find all the super accounts you have.
 They'll put the money sitting in those into one account (they might call this “rolling over” or “consolidation”).